amandamichel/final-project/README.md

-# Wicked Problems Final Project
+# Wicked Problems

-This is my first file for the DATA 100 final project.
+This is my first file for my DATA 100 github site.